About:

 The Mission

-• Democratization of knowledge and decision-making
+• The democratization of knowledge and decision-making

 About Me